hellorashid/dotenvy/README.md

 npm run pack:linux
 ```

+# Instructions

+1. After installing, create a project and choose a directory.
+2. Add the variables you want, and click create.
+This will create a local .env file
+3. If you are sharing your enviroment with a teammate, you will need to send them your Share ID.
+4. Click 'Start Sharing' - This will start your p2p server.
+4. If you are importing variables, click 'Import' and enter the ID of your peer.
+This will automatically import the variables and add them to your local project.

+## Where is data stored?
+Everything is stored locally, on your device.

+## How do is data transferred?
+When you chose to share variables, a p2p connection is established and data is transfered and then stored on the local machine.
+There are no databses or servers.

+## Is this secure?
+I think so.
+I'm no security expert.
+Probably still safer than texting your API keys though.

 ## Why dotEnvy?
 I wanted to share API keys with teammates on a project we were collaborating on, and didn't really find a good easy solution on the internet.
 I wanted a secure way to automatically sync out .env files, without creating an account somewhere or storing something on third party servers.